What are Dental Crowns?

-A dental crown (often called a cap) covers the tooth and restores it to its original shape and size.
+Dental crowns (often called a cap) covers the tooth and restores it to its original shape and size.
 Decay is removed and the tooth prepared.
 With modern technology, the tooth can be scanned and sent to our in-office milling machines which create beautiful, ceramic works of art.
-The crown is then bonded onto the prepared surface of the tooth the same day to restore your smile.
+The crown is then bonded to the prepared surface of the tooth the same day to restore your smile.

 What are CEREC® - Same Day Crowns?

-Get beautiful crowns with CEREC® one-visit dentistry at our office in Sherwood, OR.
-The CEREC® System (Chairside Economical Restoration of Esthetic Ceramics) is a multi-instrument system that allow our dentists to create and place custom-fit ceramic restorations in one dental visit.
+Get beautiful Sherwood dental crowns with CEREC® one-visit dentistry at our office in Sherwood, OR.
+The CEREC® System (Chairside Economical Restoration of Esthetic Ceramics) is a multi-instrument system that allows our dentists to create and place custom-fit ceramic restorations in one dental visit.